 The result of this forced change of local priorities is that PERJAMPAT has been unable to visit and update homestay photographs during the pandemic.
 That work has begun, but we can not guarantee that photographs and room descriptions are fully representative of current conditions at every homestay right now.
 Dates are being added in homestay photo galleries as they are updated.
-It is planned to have all homestay photo galleries updated by the end of November 2022.

 It is extremely unlikely that you would arrive to find accommodation not fit for purpose.
 In the event of any problems at all, PERJAMPAT will, as always, provide support and arrange alternate accommodation as needed.

 The experience of the last few years has once more proven that your support for community based tourism in Raja Ampat underpins the success of conservation efforts in the islands.
 Everyone is so looking forward to your return!

 Yes!
 For all homestays accepting booking requests, accommodation, Waisai pickup and transfer prices have been verified and are correct.

 Advertised accommodation and Waisai pickup prices are always guaranteed, as is PERJAMPAT’s support in the event of any problems.